syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/070_HDFS/004_hdfs_options.md

 can create files on HDFS dynamically, using macros in the file (or directory) name.

-**NOTE:** When a filename resolved from the macros contains a character that HDFS does not support, {{ site.product.short_name }} will not be able to create the file.
+When a filename resolved from the macros contains a character that HDFS does not support, {{ site.product.short_name }} will not be able to create the file.
 Make sure that you use macros that do not contain unsupported characters.